colory-games/UEPlugin-AdvancedControlFlow/README.md

 * The number of conditional pin is up to 3.

-To get the benefit fully from this plugin, consider to buy this plugin at [the Marketplace](https://www.unrealengine.com/marketplace/en-US/product/advanced-control-flow).
+To get the benefit fully from this plugin, consider to buy this plugin at [Fab](https://www.fab.com/ja/listings/44273bf3-71e2-4cdb-b08c-a6a22af1c16c).

 ## Tutorial